neurosnap/starfx/README.md

 maintainability.

 Having said that, the core abstraction in `redux` is a reducer.
-Reducers were originally designed to contain isolated business logic of updating sections of state (also known as state slices).
+Reducers were originally designed to contain isolated business logic for updating sections of state (also known as state slices).
 They were also designed to make it easier to sustain state immutability.